Aoife Assumpta Hart

-My publications have uncovered the intersections of trans/gender theory, theology and biopolitics, psychoanalysis of human sexuation, and the political ethics of “identity”.
+My publications have uncovered the intersections of trans/gender theory, language and phenomenology, the psychoanalysis of human sexuation, and the political ethics of “identity”.
 For examples, articles have looked at intercultural constructions of girlhood; the psychology of sexism; and prescriptive femininity in socialized education.

 Female adolescence and gender normativity is my primary scholarly focus right now.
 Theology and subversive embodiment are recurrent themes in my work, with several articles focused on queerness, Catholic aestheticism, and dogma in Japanese and American cinema.